-I’ve been living the #vanlife for four months now, and during this time I have learned a lot about what you need, what you don’t need, and what you really, really, really need!
+I spent 8 months living in my van and during this time I have learned a lot about van life essentials- what you need, what you don’t need, and what you really, really, really need!
 Life is difficult without a kitchen, a bathroom and just space in general.
 You need to be organised, and you need to have the right tools to make this experience as easy as possible.

 What can’t you use baby wipes for?
-Baby wipes have an incredible amount of uses: make up remover, dish clothes, hand wipes, toilet paper, baby wipe showers…
+Baby wipes have a magnitude of uses: make up remover, dish clothes, hand wipes, toilet paper, baby wipe showers…

 Don’t get caught out.
 Some problems associated with vanlife are running your car battery dead (from constantly charging things or accidentally leaving a light on), flat tyres, and things coming loose.
 Keep a tool kit handy as well in case you need to do a bit of DIY at any time.